Egglis/Barrier-grid-Animator/README.md

 The goal of this project is to create a tool that can be used to generate barrier-grid animations.
 It is  an optical illusion that is interpreted by the human visual system as animation.

-### /ExampleGifs includes some example gifs with varying amounts of success, altough some are worse, by using the frame red
+### /ExampleGifs includes some example gifs with varying amounts of success

 # Compile
 Should be able to run with any Python compiler, UI is made using Tkinter and images are generated using PIL